adi7312/antivirus/README.md

 1. AV logs the event includig details about file, detection time, reason of quarantine..
 2. File is encrypted.
 3. All permissions of that file are dropped to `000`.
-4. Owner of a file is changed to dummy user with no privileges.
-5. File is moved to `/var/lib/av/quarantine/`
+4. File is moved to `/var/lib/av/quarantine/`
-6. User is notified with possible malware.
+5. User is notified with possible malware.